mykelalvis/Lynker-ioos-KB/KB/Release Engineering/build environment.md

 In instances where there are specific [[role|roles]] that deal with [[release]], [[testing]], and general development, some specific [[configuration management|configurations]] might exist that determine these roles.

 For example, a developer needs to [[build]] their code.
-The build environment for that developer needs to be able to fetch [[dependency management|dependencies]], compile code, and perform other processes, such as a [[deployment]] to some `dev` [[environment]].
+The build environment for that developer needs to be able to fetch [[dependency|dependencies]], compile code, and perform other processes, such as a [[deployment]] to some `dev` [[environment]].
 The requirements for that could be as simple as a pair of credentials, like an `ssh` key for dependencies and some cloud access key for deployment.

 A tester, on the other hand, might need to deploy to a different environment (`test`, perhaps).
 This would necessitate the same types of credentials but with different values.